UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 - `POLLING_DELAY`**[required]**: how long the bot should wait (in milliseconds) before running a polling cycle.
 - `EMP_ADDRESS`**[required]**: address of the deployed expiring multi party contract on the given network you are wanting to connect to.
 This config defines the synthetic that the bot will be liquidating.
-- `MNEMONIC`**[required]**: generated before hand or in the steps outlined in key generation.
+- `MNEMONIC`**[required]**: defines the wallet for the bots to use.
+Generated beforehand or in the steps outlined in key generation.
 - `PRICE_FEED_CONFIG`**[required]**: configuration object used to parameterize the bot's price feed.
 It's broken down as follows:
-  - `type` spesifies the configuration of the price feed.
-The `medianizer` type averages the price of the identifier over a set of diffrent exchanges.
+  - `type` specifies the configuration of the price feed.
+The `medianizer` type averages the price of the identifier over a set of different exchanges.
   - `apiKey` is the key generated in API key section of the Prerequisites.
-  - `pair` defines the crypto pair to medianizer over.
+  - `pair` defines the crypto pair whose price is being fetched as defined in CryptoWatch.
+Ex: `ethbtc`.
-  - `lookback` defines a window size, in seconds, over which an average price is taken.
+  - `lookback` defines a window size, in seconds, over which historical prices will be made available by the price feed.
+This parameter should be set to be at least as large as the liquidation liveness of the EMP contract.
   - `minTimeBetweenUpdates` min number of seconds between update.
+If update is called more frequently, no new price data will be fetched.
-  - `medianizedFeeds` is an array of type `priceFeed` that defines the feeds overwhich the meadinzer will average.
+  - `medianizedFeeds` is an array of type `priceFeed` that defines the feeds overwhich the meadinzer will take the median of.
 Each of these have their own components which are defined as:
     - `type` Each instance of the meadinaizer also a type.
 This could be a `medianizer`, `uniswap` or `cryptowatch` depending on the configuration of the bot.
 The sample bot is using only `cryptowatch` price feeds to average over the set of exchanges to medianize.
     - `exchange` a string identifier for the exchange to pull prices from.
 This should be the identifier used to identify the exchange in CW's REST API.
 - `COMMAND`**[required]**: initial entry point the bot uses when it starts running.
 - `LIQUIDATOR_CONFIG` [optional]: enables the override of specific bot settings.
 See [Specifying liquidation sensitivity parameters](##Specifying-liquidation-sensitivity-parameters).
-- `ENVIRONMENT`[optional]: when set to `production`, will pipe logs to GCP stack driver.
+- `ENVIRONMENT`[optional]: when set to `production`, will pipe logs to GCP stackdriver.
 - `SLACK_WEBHOOK`[optional]: can be included to send messages to a slack channel.
 - `PAGERDUTY_API_KEY`[optional]: if you want to configure your bot to send pager duty messages(sms, phone calls or email) when they crash or have `error` level logs you'll need an API key here.
 - `PAGERDUTY_SERVICE_ID`[optional]: each Pagerduty service has a unique id.
 This goes here.